Cornell at 2015: Celebrating 150 years at the Law School

-If you're interested in this or any of our other DVD titles take a look at our guide where you can see our current titles and link to the catalog record to see if the DVD is available or checked out.
+From this guide you can see our current titles and link to the catalog record to see if the DVD is available or checked out.
 You can also browse the collection in person in the study area directly outside the Law Library’s Reading Room.

 Do you have a suggestion for the collection?
 Contact Nina Scholtz, Digital Resources Librarian.

 Every month the Cornell Law Library adds new titles to its collection.
 The most recent additions for February 2015 are posted, here.
 A few highlights from this month’s additions are featured below.